liquidprompt/liquidprompt/README.md

   a red one if not
 * the current directory in bold, shortened if it takes too much space while always preserving the first two directory names
-* the current Python virtual environment
+* the current Python or Haskell virtual environment
 * an up arrow if an HTTP proxy is in use
 * the name of the current branch if you are in a version control repository (Git, Mercurial, Subversion, Bazaar, or Fossil):